RfidResearchGroup/proxmark3/README.md

 Please see the [Proxmark Forum](http://www.proxmark.org/forum/index.php) and see if your issue is listed in the first instance Google is your friend :) Questions will be answered via the forum by Iceman and the team.

+It's need to have good USB cable to connect proxmark to USB.
+If you have stability problems (pm3 resets, firmware hangs, especially firmware hangs just after start and etc) - check your cable with USB tester (or try to change it).
+It needs to have resistance like 0.3 Om or less.

 ## The end

 - [@herrmann1001](https://mobile.twitter.com/herrmann1001) July 2018